mheyrie/edu-website-hcj/README.md

+#  !!!
-#Building an Education website using HTML, CSS and Javascript.
-This proect is intended to be deployed on github
+Building an Education website using HTML, CSS and Javascript.
+This project is intended to be deployed on github

+# Using font awesome icons